 I lived in Ballard for a short time toward the end of my time living in Seattle, and I could immediately see why Ballard residents have such pride in the area – and why people were flocking to live there.
 This old fishing village has managed to retain that small town feel despite being a short bus ride from downtown.While there, check out the Chittenden Locks & Fish Ladder, a uniquely Seattle experience where you can watch boats passing from Lake Union to Elliott Bay (and back) via the system of locks.
 You can also see intrepid fish working their way back into the lake via a ‘fish ladder.’
 In the summer months, you can spot salmon on their way back into the lake to breed.

 Some of Seattle’s best arguably restaurants are located along Leary & Ballard two parallel streets in the heart of the neighborhood.
-Mixed in among music venues and bars, you can slurp oysters at The Walrus & the Carpenter, enjoy the monstrous happy hour nachos at Matador with a tequila tasting flight, and end the evening with a boozy shake from Hot Cakes.
+Mixed in among music venues and bars, you can slurp oysters at The Walrus & the Carpenter, enjoy the monstrous happy hour nachos at Matador with a tequila tasting flight, sip craft brews at Peddler Brewing (where Mr. V and I held our Seattle engagement party!), and end the evening with a boozy shake from Hot Cakes.
 These are just three of the places to check out – anything you want to eat, you can find in Ballard.

 Lastly, I haven’t been, but I’ve heard stellar reviews from friends who have visited the new Nordic Museum in Ballard.
 Moved to a stunning modern building in 2018, you can learn about the Nordic settlers who helped found Ballard, and why there’s that pocket park with a mural and Nordic flags in the area.